ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/security/authentication/certificate-management.markdown

 defined.
 No configurations can be changed, and some information about the database and the server are restricted.
 Learn more about the [Read-Only access level here](../../../studio/server/certificates/read-only-access-level).

+To learn how to configure each client certificate's database permissions and authorization levels via the RavenDB Studio GUI, see [Manage Certificates](../../../server/security/authentication/certificate-management#manage-certificates).
+To learn how to configure client certificates via CLI, see [Authentication: Client Certificate Usage](../../../server/security/authentication/client-certificate-usage#authentication-client-certificate-usage)

 {PANEL/}

+## Create and Configure Certificates

 {PANEL:List of Registered Certificates}

-In the Studio Certificates Management view, we can see a list of registered client certificates and their status.
-Notice that the two certificates ("admin" and "AppClients" have different access configurations.)
+In the image below, the client certificates (HR, localcluster.client.certificate, Project Managers) have different **security clearance** and **database permissions** configurations.
 This is done to give admins the ability to protect the contents of their databases by customizing permissions.

-For example, if an application user should have read-only access, but application managers should have database admin permissions, you can grant different access levels by using different client certificates, each with its own set of permissions.
+For example, if an application user should have read/write but not admin access over the HR database, while project managers should have operator permissions on all databases, you can grant different [access levels](../../../server/security/authorization/security-clearance-and-permissions#authorization-security-clearance-and-permissions) by using different client certificates, each with its own set of permissions.

-Each certificate contains the following:

 ![Figure 2.
 Status of Registered Certificates](images/registered.png "Status of Registered Certificates")

+Each client certificate contains the following:

-1. Name
+1. **Name**
+   Client certificate name.
-2. Thumbprint
+2. **Thumbprint**
+   Unique key for each certificate.
-3. Security Clearance
+3. **Security Clearance**
+   [Authorization level](../../../server/security/authorization/security-clearance-and-permissions#authorization-security-clearance-and-permissions) that determines types of actions that can be done with this certificate.
-4. Expiration date
+4. **Expiration date**
+   Client certificates are given 5 year expiration periods by default.
-5. Allowed Databases
+5. **Allowed Databases**
+   The databases in this cluster that this client certificate has access to.
-6. Edit Certificate
+6. **Edit Certificate**
+   Configure which databases it can access (applicable for User level) and its authorization clearance level.
-7. Delete Certificate
+7. **Delete Certificate**

 {PANEL/}

-### Manage Certificates

 {PANEL:Generate Client Certificate}